Babson College yesterday (May 23) named a master teacher, William B. Lamb, its new dean of the F.W. Olin Graduate School of Business.

 Lamb, who succeeds Dennis Hanno who left the school to become the president of Wheaton College earlier this year, currently serves as associate dean for Graduate Programs and associate professor of strategic management in the College of Business at Ohio University in Athens, Ohio.
 Lamb will begin his term this summer and will oversee Babson’s four MBA and two MS programs.

-In recruiting Lamb to the job, Babson has chosen a master teacher who knows his way around a classroom.
+In recruiting William B. Lamb to the job, Babson has chosen a master teacher who knows his way around a classroom.
 He has won teaching awards at three different universities: Virginia Tech, Millsaps College, and Ohio University.

 “Dr. Lamb clearly understands the U.S. graduate school market and how Babson can continue to thrive in this changing and highly competitive landscape,” said Babson President Kerry Healey in a statement.
 “He is a skilled and proven leader whose ability to innovate will help ensure that Babson continues to lead the world in entrepreneurial education.
 We are thrilled to welcome him to Babson.”